tillgrallert/xslt-calendar-conversion/README.md

 #xslt-calendar-conversion

-This repo contains XSLT templates for the conversion of Calendars in use in the late Ottoman Empire: Gregorian, Rumi, Mali, and Islamic Hijri.
+XSLT templates for the conversion of calendars in use in the late Ottoman Empire: Gregorian, Rumi, Mali, and Islamic Hijri.

 ##General description